See an allergist (allergy specialist) in days, not months

 Allergies can prevent you from fully enjoying daily life.
 If left undiagnosed, they can also cause life-threatening anaphylaxis.
-Typical wait times to see an allergist range from 6-12 months.
-Now, you can see an allergist within days of booking from the comfort of your home and get treatment for a variety of allergies including drug, food, insect, pet, pollen, latex, mould, and more.
+See a Canadian-licensed allergist in days from the comfort of your home and get treatment for a variety of allergies including drug, food, insect, pet, pollen, latex, mould, and more.

-Available in Ontario.
+Currently available in Ontario (covered by OHIP).
 Appointments can also be booked for children or dependents.

 Book an appointment

-Log into your Maple account and select “Allergist” from the menu of specialists.
+Log in to your Maple account and select “Allergist” from the menu of specialists.
 Then, enter your symptoms and explain why you’d like to see the physician.
 Your booking request will be securely sent to our Canadian-licensed allergist.
-If the allergist doesn’t believe they can help you, they will let you know ahead of time, your request will be cancelled and you won’t be charged.
-Please include as many details as possible at the time of booking.
-This will help the allergist determine if they can assist you.
+If the allergy specialist doesn’t believe they can help, they’ll let you know ahead of time, your request will be cancelled, and you won’t be charged.

 The allergist will take your full medical history and may order tests to determine your allergies and sensitivities.
-These can include allergen testing, immunity serology, as well as testing for immune system weakness.
+These can include allergen testing, immunity serology, and testing for immune system weakness.
 Tests may involve blood work, skin testing, or other procedures.
 This will be at the allergists’s discretion during your appointment.

-If skin tests are suggested, the allergist will provide options for in person testing.
+If skin tests are suggested, the allergy specialist will provide options for in-person testing.

 Prescription and follow-up

-Our allergists can diagnose, write prescriptions, and provide lab requisitions during your appointment.
+Our Canadian-licensed allergists can diagnose allergies, write prescriptions, and provide lab requisitions during your appointment.
 You may also receive a treatment plan to further examine a particular condition during follow-up appointments.